rotki/rotki/docs/usage_guide.rst

 Liquity Staking
 ===============

-If you stake LQTY in the protocol you can see the amount staked and the changes in the staked amount.
+If you stake LQTY in the protocol you can see stability pool deposits, staked amount, and the stake events.

 .. image:: images/sc_staking_liquity.png
    :alt: See your Liquity staking gains